-Malaysia ex-PM stepson charged with laundering 1MDB money
+‘Wolf of Wall Street’ producer charged in Malaysian scandal

+Najib set up the 1MDB fund to finance development in Malaysia when he took office in 2009, but it accumulated billions in debts and U.S. investigators allege at least $4.5 billion was stolen from the fund and laundered by Najib’s associates.

+Public anger over the alleged corruption contributed to the shocking election defeat of Najib’s long-ruling coalition in May 2018, and the new government reopened investigations that had been stifled while Najib was in office.

-Najib is now on trial for graft after his electoral defeat.
-His wife Rosmah Mansor has also pleaded not guilty to money laundering linked to 1MDB.
+Najib is currently on trial for alleged criminal breach of trust, abuse of power and money laundering linked to 1MDB.
+He denies the charges.
+His wife and Riza’s mother, Rosmah Mansor, also has pleaded not guilty to money laundering and tax evasion related to 1MDB but her trial date has not been set.

+Riza’s arraignment came a year after he was questioned by Malaysia’s anti-graft agency.
+U.S. investigators say Red Granite used money stolen from 1MDB to finance Hollywood films.
+Red Granite has paid the U.S. government $60 million to settle claims it benefited from the 1MDB scandal, and the U.S. returned the money to Malaysia.

+Riza’s sister, Nooryana Najwa, has slammed the legal action against her brother.

 Copyright © 2019 The Washington Times, LLC.